You know what QR Codes are and how to create one. You have probably noticed a QR Code remains scanable despite dirt or damage.

 Yes and No. Let’s understand this more clearly: higher error correction levels can slow down scanning because there’s more redundant information embedded in the QR Code, which means there’s more data to process during decoding.

 Fun Fact: QR Code Error correction doesn’t just improve readability; it also speeds up the scanning process.
-Since the scanner doesn’t need to spend extra time deciphering a damaged code, a well-protected QR Code scans nice and fast.
+Since the scanner doesn’t need extra time to decipher a damaged code, a well-protected QR Code scans nicely and fast.

 However, in practice, the difference in scanning time between different error correction levels might not be noticeable for typical QR Code usage scenarios.